Board Certification and Education

 - Cleveland Clinic, Sports Medicine, OH, 2014

-T. Sean Lynch, MD, is a senior staff surgeon at Henry Ford Health System and is the Vice Chairman of Academic Affairs for the Department of Orthopedic Surgery.
-He was previously an Associate Professor of Orthopedic Surgery at Columbia University Vagelos College of Physicians and Surgeons in New York City and Director of the Center for Athletic Hip Injuries and Hip Preservation.
-He specializes in the nonoperative and operative treatment of hip and knee disorders in athletes of all levels, and is an expert in hip surgery and knee ligament reconstruction with minimally invasive and arthroscopic techniques.
+T. Sean Lynch, MD, is a senior staff surgeon and the Vice Chairman of Academic Affairs for the Department of Orthopedic Surgery at Henry Ford Health.
+He was previously an Associate Professor of Orthopedic Surgery at Columbia University Vagelos College of Physicians and Surgeons in New York City, and the Director of the Center for Athletic Hip Injuries and Hip Preservation.
+He specializes in the nonoperative and operative treatment of hip and knee disorders in athletes of all levels and is an expert in hip surgery and knee ligament reconstruction with minimally invasive and arthroscopic techniques.

 Dr. Lynch has won numerous research and education awards and lectures nationally and internationally on sports hip and knee injuries.
 He is committed to providing the highest quality medical care and seeks the best clinical outcomes for his patients.
-He prides himself on his bedside manner and it is his goal at the end of your visit for you to have a better understanding of your injury as well as the possible treatment options at the end of your visit.
+He prides himself on his bedside manner and his goal is for you to have a better understanding of your injury as well as possible treatment options at the end of your visit.